axlwolf/task_manager/memory-bank/progress.md

 The UI is responsive and styled with Tailwind CSS, providing a clean and modern user experience.
 State management is implemented using Angular Signals, providing reactive updates to the UI when data changes.

+Recent improvements include:

+- Implementation of a native HTML dialog element for the task form
+- Cleanup of unused components, services, and directives
+- Removal of duplicate models and consolidation of code
+- Reorganization of project structure for better maintainability

 ## Known Issues

 ### Technical Debt